1. What is NOCOPY?

 Select *from <master table>;

-- Since this is a fast refreshed MVIEW the master table should have a log (Master log) to record the changes on it that can be created by running.
+(Master log) to record the changes on it that can be created by running.

 Create materialized view log on master_table;